 The world of prefixed titles or the rank and status of political leaders can seem to be a completely foreign language.
 But getting it wrong in correspondence can mark you out as a political novice and you can't always trust websites to get it right.
 Think you’ve got the conventions down?
 Try our quiz to find out.

-Cannings Purple’s Investor Relations Director, Andrew Rowell, treads the fine line between marketing and promoting your company — and compliance with ASX listing rules.
 Let’s say you have been heads down, focused on building your business, and after a few months you pop out a series of ASX announcements that, on small volumes, start to move your share price northwards.

 Artificial intelligence, video, stakeholder engagement and the need to build trust will all be key tools and tactics in professional communications in 2018.
 Every day in communications brings a shiny new thing, but what are the trends that will shape your strategic conversations this year?
 We asked some of Cannings Purple’s business leaders to predict which communications tactics and trends will dominate in 2018.
 Managing Director Warrick Hazeldine: Brands will go all out to build trust and confidence.
 “With confidence in the corporate voice at an all-time low, the key issue for businesses in 2018 will be how they build trust with